PatrickMcDougle/CSC-1061-CS2-Java/README.md

 ## Folder Structure

-The workspace contains two folders of importance, where:
+The workspace contains several folders of importance, where:

--   `src`: the folder that contains the Java examples for each class/chapter
+-   `diagrams`: this folder contains diagrams PlantUML files that are used to make the diagrams for the PowerPoint presentations.
--   `resources`: the folder that contains resources needed for some of the examples
+-   `resources`: this folder contains resources needed for some of the code examples
+-   `src`: this folder contains the source code for the Java examples which are used in the class/chapter

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.